 Title: Semicolons are making your users weep

 Abstract: How often do you type a semicolon?
 Did you know that every time you type that ";" character, a user of you app somewhere remembers the saddest thing that ever happened to them, and cries?
 Learn how to stop making your users weep sad sad tears, and become a better React developer in the process.

 So yeah, we probably would not accept this talk.
 But the proposal did give us a good idea of what it would be like.

-We will notify selected speakers by May 7th.
+We will notify selected speakers within one week of the CFP closing.

-We cover speaker travel and hotel.
+We cover speaker travel and hotel and give you a free ticket.
 Because preparing a talk is hard work and we want value your time, we also provide a small monetary fee to compensate you for your time.
+Last year it was $200 for every speaker.
+We expect it to be more this year.
 If this is a problem due to travel issues (it can sometimes be harder to travel internationally if you are being paid for work you will do while traveling), let us know and we can work something else out.